 That’s why Literistic is proud to offer the Inside Track, an accountability group for writers who want to stop missing deadlines and start writing.
 The Inside Track consists of four parts: a bi-monthly group seminar, a monthly one-on-one meeting with a mentor, a weekly writing check-in, and peer support.

 Here's what people have been saying about it: “I’m really appreciating having people to be accountable to.
 I’ve gotten more done in the past two weeks than I had in the six months previously.”
 “I appreciate being encouraged to put my own writing first.”
 “I already feel like I've gotten a lot out of this program because it has made me feel like there's hope for keeping my project alive, and I've gotten some concrete ideas for how to proceed.
 Thanks!”

 Who is the inside track for?

-It’s for writers with a book-length project to finish, who want a supportive environment, free from judgment and full of colleagues who want to help.
-If you’re the kind of writer who has a hard time staying focused and meeting your writing goals—because of a busy job, a demanding home life, or simply because you don’t have a lot of other writers in your life—the Inside Track is for you.
+It’s for writers who want a supportive environment, free from judgment and full of colleagues who want to help.
+Maybe you have a book-length project you want to commit to finishing, or a daily or weekly writing goal you want to hit consistently.
+Either way, if you’re the kind of writer who has a hard time staying focused and meeting your writing goals—because of a busy job, a demanding home life, or simply because you don’t have a lot of other writers in your life—the Inside Track is for you.